 In cases where an attic meets most of these criteria and is clearly and effectively employed as a habitable area by the occupants then it may be considered as habitable for the purposes of DEAP assessments, even if it may not be in line with good room design guidance for the ventilation of habitable rooms provided in TGD F. For example, a 1.95m high attic with bedrooms, finished surfaces, lighting, windows, no water cistern and no obstructive structural timbers is considered habitable.
-Habitable attics, accessed by a fixed staircase, are included as a separate storey under 'dimensions' in DEAP.
+To be considered habitable, attics must be accessed by a fixed staircase.
+When habitable, according to these criteria, attics are included as a separate storey under 'dimensions' in DEAP.

-Where an attic's floor area is not included as part of the dwelling floor area:
+Where an attic is not considered habitable, based on the criteria above, then the attic's floor area is not included as part of the dwelling floor area.
+In this case, the following applies in relation to the storey height and the inclusion of the attic volume:

 - i.
-The attic floor space is not included in the floor area if the attic is open to the storey below, i.e. with no door or partition wall around the attic stairs landing.
-In this case, the attic height is regarded as open to the storey below.
+If the attic is open to the storey below, i.e. with no door or partition wall around the attic stairs landing, the attic height is regarded as open to the storey below.
 Therefore, the storey below is treated as having a vaulted ceiling and is considered to extend into the attic roof.
-This results in a higher average storey height. - ii.
+This results in a higher average storey height and the volume of the attic space being included in the assessment. - ii.
 The storey height of the storey below is not considered to extend into the attic where the attic is clearly separate from the storey below, for example by a partition ceiling and closable attic hatch.
+In this case, the volume of the attic space is not included in the assessment.